SHOWING 1 - 1 OF 1 RESULTS

 Each installation provides information about the types of schools and programs offered on or near your installation for your child.
 Learn about the types of programs, guidelines and requirements for each school.
 Whether you choose to send your child to a Department of Defense School, a private school or public school, your installation can help you explore all of your options to make the right decision for you and your child.

 Children residing in base housing attend Bellevue Public Schools the fourth largest school district in Nebraska.
-Three elementary schools are located on base and run by Bellevue.
+Three elementary schools are located on base and run by BPS.

 Other local school districts include: